soverenio/docs/docs/index.md

 No part of the actual payload contents is included in the metadata.

 Technically, the gateway consists of a standard proxy (a [Traefik](https://doc.traefik.io/traefik/) fork), messaging system ([Apache Kafka](https://kafka.apache.org/documentation/>)), and detection component, which discovers PII based on custom machine learning algorithms.

-As shown in the diagram below, it can be deployed at different locations in your perimeter and can receive traffic from services that are deployed on any platform.
+As shown in the diagram below, the gateway can be deployed at different locations in your perimeter and can receive traffic from services that are deployed on any platform.

 ![Integration options](img/architecture/integration.png "Integration options")